 Neurotrophin secretion increases in the nervous system following injury.
 Schwann cells, fibroblasts, and activated mast cells normally synthesize NGF constitutively, however direct trauma and induction of cytokines combine to increase neurotrophin production in these cells after injury.4

-The structural hallmark of all the neurotrophins is the characteristic arrangement of the disulfide bridges known as the cysteine knot, which has been found in other growth factors such as Platelet-Dervied Growth Factor.5 There is a 95.8% homology between the rat and mouse forms, and a 85% homology between the human and mouse.
+The structural hallmark of all the neurotrophins is the characteristic arrangement of the disulfide bridges known as the cysteine knot, which has been found in other growth factors such as Platelet-derived growth factor.5 There is a 95.8% homology between the rat and mouse forms, and an 85% homology between the human and mouse.

 Recombinant human beta-NGF protein (#N-245) is a highly pure, recombinant, and biologically active protein.